-Figure 6: Closed loop experimental results for mean response time as a function of number of jobs in the system using DFS and DVFS for LINPACK.
-In Fig.(a), for DFS, PowMax outperforms PowMin for all values of number of jobs, by almost a factor of 2 throughout.
+Figure 6: Closed loop experimental results for mean response time as a function of number of jobs (N) in the system using DFS and DVFS for LINPACK.
+In Fig.(a), for DFS, PowMax outperforms PowMin for all values of N, by almost a factor of 2 throughout.
 By contrast in Fig.(b), for DVFS, at lower values of N, PowMax is slightly better than PowMin, while at higher values of N, PowMin outperforms PowMax by almost 30%.

-Fig. 4(b) plots the mean response time as a function of the arrival rate for DVFS with a power budget of $\mathcal{P}=720\mathrm{W}$.
-PowMax (represented by the dashed line) again denotes running 3 servers at $c=240\mathrm{W}$ and turning off all other servers.
 PowMin (represented by the solid line) denotes running 4 servers at $b=180\mathrm{W}$ and turning off all other servers.
 We see that when the arrival rate is low, PowMax produces lower mean response times than PowMin.
 In particular, when the arrival rate is 0.5 jobs/sec, PowMax affords a 22% improvement in mean response time over PowMin.
 However, at higher arrival rates, PowMin outperforms PowMax, as predicted by Theorem 1.
 In particular, when the arrival rate is 1 job/sec, PowMin affords a 14% improvement in mean response time over PowMax.
 Under DVFS, we can afford arrival rates up to 1 job/sec before overloading the system.
 To summarize, under DVFS, we see that PowMin can be preferable to PowMax.
 This is due to the flatness of the power-to-frequency curve for DVFS (See Fig. 2(a)), and agrees perfectly with Theorem 1.

-Fig. 5 plots the mean response time as a function of the arrival rate for DVFS+DFS with a power budget of $\mathcal{P}=1000\mathrm{W}$.
+Fig. 5 plots the mean response time as a function of the arrival rate for DVFS+DFS with a power budget of \mathcal{P} = 1000W.
 In this case, PowMax (represented by the dashed line) denotes running 4 servers at $c=250\mathrm{W}$ and turning off all other servers.
-PowMed (represented by the solid line) denotes running 5 servers at $\frac{b+c}{2}=200\mathrm{W}$ and turning off all other servers.
+PowMed (represented by the solid line) denotes running 5 servers at $\frac{b+c}{2} = 200$ W and turning off all other servers.
 We see that when the arrival rate is low, PowMax produces lower mean response times than PowMed.
-However, at higher arrival rates, PowMed outperforms PowMax, exactly as predicted by Theorem 2.
+However, at higher arrival rates, PowMed outperforms Pow-Max, exactly as predicted by Theorem 2.
 For the sake of completion, we also plot PowMin (dotted line in Fig. 5).
-Note that PowMin is worse than both PowMed and PowMax throughout the range of arrival rates.
-Note that we use the value of $\frac{b+c}{2}=200\mathrm{W}$ as the optimal power allocated to each server in PowMed for our experiments as this value is close to the theoretical optimum predicted by Theorem 2 (which is around 192W for the range of arrival rates we use) and also helps to keep the power budget at 1000W.
+Note that PowMin is worse than both PowMed and Pow-Max throughout the range of arrival rates.
+Note that we use the value of $\frac{b+c}{2} = 200W$ as the optimal power allocated to each server in PowMed for our experiments as this value is close to the theoretical optimum predicted by Theorem 2 (which is around 192W for the range of arrival rates we use) and also helps to keep the power budget at 1000W.